-After a decade of hard work and perseverance, the Hebrew Orphans’ Asylum opened its doors on Washington Street in Atlanta.
-For the many that had been involved in this development, the Asylum symbolized an emerging Jewish community in a region of the country that was developing apace with a nation in the midst of rapid change.
+After a decade of hard work and perseverance, the Hebrew Orphans’ Home opened its doors at 478 Washington Street in Atlanta.
+For many, the Home symbolized an emerging Jewish community in a region of the country that was developing apace with a nation in the midst of rapid change.

-The Asylum benefited from the financial and material support of the Atlanta community, B’nai B’rith, and several organizations formed specifically to support it.
-In 1899 B’nai B’rith relinquished its official control of the Asylum and the name was changed to the Hebrew Orphans’ Home, though B’nai B’rith members remained independently involved in the Home’s funding, operations and volunteer leadership.
+The Home benefited from the financial and material support of the Atlanta community, B’nai B’rith, and several organizations that were formed specifically to support it.
+In 1899, B’nai B’rith relinquished its official control of the Home, though B’nai B’rith members remained independently involved in the Home’s funding, operations and volunteer leadership for years to come.

-1929: A Period of Transformation from Orphanage to Foster Care Placement
+A Period of Transformation ...from Orphanage to Foster Care

 In 1929, a new supervisor of the Home was hired who responded to the changing sentiment of the times.
 He saw to it that every child in the Home was placed with a family, preferably relatives or observant Jewish families.
 In 1930, with all of the children now living with families, the orphanage closed its doors.
-Throughout the 30s and 40s, the Home became a subsidizing organization, funding and overseeing foster home placements and special care placements of Jewish children throughout the Southeast.
+Throughout the 1930s and 1940s, the Home became a subsidizing organization, funding and overseeing foster home placements and special care placements of Jewish children throughout the the original five-state region.

 In order to preserve the endowment for direct welfare programs, the Home asked its affiliated communities to pay a modest stipend toward operating expenses in exchange for receiving services.

-In 1948, the Home officially changed its name to the Jewish Children’s Service (JCS) to reflect its new responsibilities.
-During the 1950s, JCS concentrated on serving affiliated communities in Virginia, the Carolinas, Florida and Georgia, emphasizing its role as a regional agency.
-Its program of direct services included placements in foster homes or special care institutions, in-home supervision, services to unmarried mothers, and adoptions.
-All beneficiaries of the JCS enjoyed access to medical and dental care, vocational guidance and psychological counseling.
+In response to it's new responsibilities, the Home officially changed its name to Jewish Children’s Service (JCS).
+During the 1950s, JCS concentrated on serving affiliated communities in Florida, Georgia, South Carolina, North Carolina and Virginia, emphasizing its role as a regional agency.
+It's direct services included placements in foster homes or special care institutions, in-home supervision, services to unmarried mothers, and adoptions.
+All beneficiaries of JCS were provided with access to medical and dental care, vocational guidance and psychological counseling.

-It was decided that JCS loans were to be interest-free and need-based.
+It was decided that JCS loans would be both interest-free and need-based.
 Loan applicants would be referred by local agencies within the affiliated communities.
-Throughout the next few decades, with more than 90% of college-age Jewish youth seeking higher education, demand for JCS loans increased.
-In addition to loans, JCS offered camp scholarships for needy children and continued to support a single foster child with developmental disabilities for whom it had cared since infancy.
+Throughout the next few decades, with more than 90% of college-age Jewish youth seeking higher education, demand for loans increased.

-Today, through its outstanding loan portfolio of $5.1 million, JELF continues to meet a critical need in the Jewish community.
-The JELF board and staff are active in supporting students and their families, and in attracting the financial resources JELF needs to meet an ever increasing demand for loans.
+Today, through its outstanding loan portfolio of $7+ million, JELF continues to meet a critical need in the Jewish community.
+The JELF board and staff are active in supporting students and their families, and in attracting the financial resources JELF needs to meet an ever-increasing demand for loans.